MartinSorani/FedexProject/README.md

 # NodeJS version

-Currently the project works with **NODEJS 10 LTS** environment.
-Please make sure you MAC/PC has a 10.x node version installed. (https://nodejs.org/dist/latest-v10.x/).
-You can also try NODEJS 12 LTS as an experiment but support has not been verified.
+Currently the project works with **NODEJS 16 LTS** environment.
+Please make sure you MAC/PC has a 16.x node version installed. (https://nodejs.org/dist/latest-v16.x/).

 Run ```node -v``` in a terminal to see which version of NodeJS you have